 The value question today

-This is a series of roundtable discussions in collaboration with the Political Economy Institute.
+This is a series of roundtable discussions in collaboration with the Political Economy Centre.
 These are open to staff and graduate students at Manchester but others are welcome.
-Themes discussed so far, have drawn from classic debates about the theory of value and moral economy to contemporary issues such as the values that inform remittances in the transnational economy today or those that shape micro-finances of poor families in local neighbourhoods.
+Themes discussed so far, have drawn from classic debates about the theory of value and moral economy to contemporary issues such as the values that inform remittances in the transnational economy today or those that shape micro-finance of poor families in local neighbourhoods.

 These workshops will be based around specific themes in the general area of kinship and the economy.
-They will study the value question from the perspective of the DME in the Asia-Pacific region rather than being on the region.
+They will study the value question from the perspective of the DME in the Asia-Pacific region rather than being in the region.
 In other words, scholars who have worked in the UK on migrants from Asia and the Pacific would be most welcome.

-Ongoing Team Research: The DME of the Asia-Pacific region
+The DME of the Asia-Pacific region

-- Chris Gregory (ANU and Manchester)
+- Chris Gregory (ANU and Manchester).

-- Fiona Magowan (Queens University Belfast)
+- Fiona Magowan (Queens University Belfast).

-- Karen Sykes (Manchester)
+- Karen Sykes (Manchester).

-along with our Project Partner, Jon Altman (ANU) and continues to affiliate other scholars to it.
+Along with our Project Partner, Jon Altman (ANU) and continues to affiliate other scholars to it.